7 Ways to Feel Healthier and Happier

 Envisioning

-Envisioning stimulates the creative and imaginative part of your brain.
-Remember Einstein's quote that "Imagination is more important than knowledge" and from the bible, in case you might be doubting yourself, that "nothing is impossible with God".
-(Luke 1:37)
+Envisioning stimulates the creative and imaginative parts of your brain.
+Remember Einstein's words: "Imagination is more important than knowledge."
+And if you're ever doubting yourself, the Bible offers this reminder: "Nothing is impossible with God" (Luke 1:37).

 No matter how challenging things are in your life, there is always something to be grateful for, whether that is a roof over your head, a friend you can rely on, or a pillow to rest your head on at night.
 When we cultivate gratitude, we increase our well-being and happiness.
 In addition, gratitude—and especially expressing it to others—is associated with increased energy, optimism, and empathy.
-If we look at it from an energetic point of view it raises your vibrational energy.
+From an energetic point of view, it raises your vibrational energy.

 6. Give Back